egblanco/inter-ai-ctive/README.md

 ## Project structure 💻

-- ### NextJs
+- ### NextJs Architecture
 The APP Router is used to manage routes as well as the implementation of internal Services for integration with OpeanAi API and AWS.

-- ### File structure
+- ### Spedific Architecture
-The APP Router is used to manage routes as well as the implementation of internal Services for integration with OpeanAi API and AWS.
+📁 components: It contains all the components related to the visual representation of general elements such as Lists, Images, Text Boxes, Chat Elements, among others.
+📁 components/ui: It contains all the components related to the visual identity of the project such as header, loaders, cards among others.